Wiljo2/JS-challenge/Curso practico de Javascript/README.md

-# Platzi Curso practico javascript
+## Platzi Practical javascript course

-## Taller #1: Figuras geométricas
+## Workshop #1: Geometric shapes

-- Primer paso: definir las formulas
+- First step: define the formulas
-- Segundo paso: implementar las formula en JavaScript
-- Tercer paso: crear funciones
+- Second step: implement the formulas in JavaScript
+- Third step: create functions
-- Cuarto paso: Integrar JS con HTMl
+- Fourth step: Integrate JS with HTMl
+- Folder : geometrics figures

-## Taller #2: Porcentajes y descuentos
+## Workshop #2: Percentages and discounts

+- First step: define the formulas
+- Second step: implement the formulas in JavaScript
+- Third step: create functions
+- Fourth step: Integrate JS with HTMl
+- Folder: discounts and (discounts 2 this version use arrays and objects)

+## Workshop #3: Percentages and discounts

+- First step: define the formulas
+- Second step: implement the formulas in JavaScript
+- Third step: create functions
+- Fourth step: Integrate JS with HTMl
+- Folder: discounts and (discounts 2 this version use arrays and objects)

+## Workshop #4: Mean, median and mode

-- Primer paso: definir las formulas
+- First step: define the formulas
-- Segundo paso: implementar las formula en JavaScript
-- Tercer paso: crear funciones
+- Second step: implement the formulas in JavaScript
+- Third step: create functions
-- Cuarto paso: Integrar JS con HTMl
+- Fourth step: Integrate JS with HTMl